Understanding Workplace Harassment in Canada

 Ultimately, proactively building a positive, inclusive organizational culture is the best antidote to workplace harassment.
 Core elements include:

-- Civility and professionalism as clear behavioural norms upheld at all levels
+• Civility and professionalism are clear behavioural norms upheld at all levels

-- Diversity and inclusion embraced through recruiting, promotion, and teaming practices
+• Diversity and inclusion are embraced through recruiting, promotion, and teaming practices

-- Bystander intervention encouraged as a shared responsibility to address misconduct
+• Bystander intervention is encouraged as a shared responsibility to address misconduct

-- Work-life balance supported through reasonable performance expectations and mental health benefits
+• Work-life balance is supported through reasonable performance expectations and mental health benefits

 The bottom line